Bomb Cyclone and Beyond: Navigating Cancer Care in a Blizzard

 Snow storms can wreak havoc on a community, with icy or snow-covered roads making travel difficult – if not impossible – causing schools and local businesses to close.
 But what happens when there is nearly a foot or more of snow on the ground and a patient is in the middle of active treatment for cancer?

-For many patients, this was a reality last week as a “bomb cyclone” blizzard dropped anywhere between five and 18 inches of snow in the Northeast.
+For many patients, this was a reality in January, as a “bomb cyclone” blizzard dropped anywhere between five and 18 inches of snow in the Northeast.

 “Once we recognize that a blizzard is coming, the first thing we think about is patient safety,” Erika Rosato, RN, OCN, nurse director of Ambulatory Oncology Clinical Services at Massachusetts General Hospital (MGH) said in an interview with CURE.

 Boston, the city where MGH is located, received just under a foot and a half of snow last week, causing many patients to have changes in their treatment plans.

 For many patients, arriving to their treatment safely means that they come in a day or so earlier.